lbryio/lbry.tech/documents/resources/web-instance.md

+---
-Hosting your own LBRY Web Instance
+title: Hosting your own LBRY Web Instance
+description: Setting up an app instance as a webpage.
+---
 ----

 ## Preparing the SDK